 What to Know Before Purchasing

 Location is key when it comes to purchasing a salon, whether you buy an existing one or a space for your new one.
 It’s common to see salons in shopping centers and malls because these locations are easier for customers to find and allow for more walk-in customers.
 These positions also give you the chance to be next to a complimentary salon, so if you do hair maybe you could set up shop next to a nail salon.
 Some salon locations are in more rural, quiet areas to provide a relaxed, retreat-like atmosphere for their clients, which many people appreciate.
 The major drawback with these locations though is they can be harder to find and won’t create a lot of walk-in traffic.
+Either way, you can help draw in more clients with advertising and branding.
+Use a variety of banners or signs to get your salon brand recognized.

 When considering a locations, it’s also important to consider the potential growth that your salon will go through.
 If you plan and expect to expand your business, don’t purchase a location that will confine you to a smaller size salon.
 Look ahead to the future when making this choice.